 - The amount of staffing at the visitor’s center

 - Duration for visitors to be processed (dependent on staffing and operating procedures)

 In some cases, processing times may be as much as 10 to 15 minutes per person depending on functions performed and demand.
-As a general rule, size visitor’s center parking areas with a minimum of twelve spaces in excess of staff needs.
+The visitor center parking area should be sized to accommodate the maximum visitor center demand considering the processing times, plus staff requirements.
 As with any parking area, ADA requirements must be met.

 Sizing Inspection Areas